fae-exe/kamoshigay/README.txt

 		desc:<q>A machine that will insert kamoshicoin into the kamoshigacha for you!
 You don't need to pull manually anymore!</q> <//> <.> Spends 120 kamoshicoin every second to pull from the gacha machine. cost:1000 capriCoins
 		on tick:yield -120 capriCoins
-		on tick:do gachagacha with kamoshigacha
+		on tick:do gachagacha with kamoshiGacha

 Upgrades
     *TEMPLATE